 Board of Trustees

-Katie Bermingham, Chair
+Katie Bermingham, Past Chair

 Katie Bermingham is a Certified Public Accountant and Manager of Assurance Services with CliftonLarsonAllen LLP where she has worked since 2009.
 She specializes in governmental and non-profit auditing.
 Katie is a member of the Illinois CPA Society and the American Institute of CPAs.
 She earned her bachelor’s degree in Accountancy from the University of Illinois at Urbana-Champaign.